Make a Bead Bracelet with Memory Wire

 Have fun with it :-)

 Did you like my instructions on how to make a bead bracelet?
-Want more easy jewelry gift ideas?
-Take a look at these simple, tool-free projects:
+Here are some other projects I think you might like: